-Welcome to the Town of Townsend.
+Greetings From The Town of Townsend.

-Everything you need to get started is included within this package, including forms to meet the contingencies of your employment as outlined within our Offer of Employment letter to you, as well as some pertinent information and mandatory enrollment forms.
+All of the personnel forms required to meet the contingencies of your employment are included within this Onboarding Kit, as well as some pertinent information and a mandatory OBRA SMART Plan enrollment form.

-A handy checklist of everything enclosed is provided as a reference.
-Carefully complete and sign everything then call me to schedule an appointment for review.
+A handy checklist of everything enclosed is also provided to you as a reference.
+Carefully complete and sign all applicable forms and call to schedule an appointment with me for drop-off and review.
 Or, if you prefer, you may present them directly to your Hiring Manager who will review and forward them accordingly.

-Either way, when you come in, be sure to bring your drivers license, social security card, and passport (if you have one) so that we may complete your I-9 form and order a CORI background check.
+Either way, when you come in, be sure to bring in as much identification as possible (drivers license, social security card, passport, birth certificate, school ID with photo, etc.) so that we may complete your I-9 form and order a background check.
+Additionally, applicants under the age of 18 must present the Town with a current valid Workers Permit (as obtained through the school district), so please remember to bring that in as well.

-If you have any questions about mandatory enrollment into the OBRA SMART Plan, please call 877-457-1900.
-If you have any questions about your voluntary options through Colonial Life, please contact 401-596-1510.
+If you have any questions about your mandatory enrollment into the OBRA SMART Plan, please call 877-457-1900.